NorthStarUAS/Simulator/NOTES.md

 # Random Notes and Thoughts

+Caution: this could still be a rapidly evolving project.
+Much of the information could be out dated.
+The notes here reflect my thinking and best understanding on the day they were written.
+For sure I am learning as I go.
+If you see any comments here that are wildly wrong or misleading, please let me know so I can fix and improve the information.
+Don't feel bad about calling me out on my mistakes.
+It's all good and helps me learn new things and make this system better.

 ## Dec 30, 2021: Nature of fitting to noisy / imperfect data

 We have a bunch of buckets to fit the data into.
 When there is noise